How to Connect Notion to Grok (5 Methods + Trade-Offs)

 Conclusion: Make Notion → Grok a Repeatable System

-You have four viable ways to connect Notion to Grok:
+You have five viable ways to connect Notion to Grok:

 - Automation Platforms (Zapier, Make, n8n): Great for recurring workflows and write-back.
 Requires webhook setup for the xAI/Grok API.